rrcobb/crafting-interpreters/README.md

 Fought it hard, but ended up using Rc and RefCell for the environment and the interpreter reference to the environment.
 I thought I could get away with Box, but apparently, no.

-Getting a parser error, probably not doing the parsing right (the parser error was using leftparen and rightparen instead of leftbrace and rightbrace, like a bozo)
+DONE Getting a parser error, probably not doing the parsing right (the parser error was using leftparen and rightparen instead of leftbrace and rightbrace, like a bozo)

 Interpreter still panics in bad ways, which is the current worst thing

 Todo: make the ternary operator work again, fix the grammar to reflect it properly
 Todo: ch.
 8 challenges

+Challenges:
+  1 evaluate expressions in the REPL
+  2 remove initialization to nil, and make runtime access of undefined an error 3 deal with strange scope program in conflicting_scope.lox

+> What does the following program do?
+>
+> var a = 1;
+> {
+>   var a = a + 2;
+>   print a;
+> }
+> What did you expect it to do?
+Is it what you think it should do?
+What does analogous code in other languages you are familiar with do?
+What do you think users will expect this to do?

+It prints 3, and leaves the outer-scoped 'a' with the value 1.

+This sorta makes sense, since the lookup happens 'before' the local variable is created. weird